merkle-groot/PSYdoc/Readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.
+Or if you just want to get a demo of the site, [click here](https://psydoc.vercel.app/)

 ### Prerequisites